Table of Contents

 The Veterans Pension, Survivors Pension, A&A Pension, and Housebound Pension provide veterans (or their surviving spouses) with supplemental income.
-This cash benefit is paid monthly and is tax-free and can be used for any purpose such as paying for home care, home modifications like stair-lifts or walk-in tubs, or assisted living.
+This monthly cash benefit is tax-free and can be used for any purpose, such as paying for home care, home modifications like stair-lifts or walk-in tubs, or assisted living.

 Basic Veterans Pension / Basic Survivors Pension